Overview & Benchmarking of baseline world models.

 Implicit Q-Learning

 Implicit Q-Learning (IQL) is an offline reinforcement learning method introduced by Kostrikov et al., 2021.
-IQL avoids querying out-of-distribution actions by learning a state value function \(V(s, g)\) via expectile regression, then extracting a policy through advantage-weighted regression (AWR).
-In our implementation, observations and goals are encoded into DINOv2 patch embeddings and training proceeds in two phases: value learning followed by policy extraction.
+IQL avoids querying out-of-distribution actions by learning a state value function \(V(s)\) via expectile regression.
+Once the critic is learned, a policy is extracted through advantage-weighted regression (AWR).
+In our implementation, we consider the goal-conditioned version of this algorithm and its variants IVL and HILP.
+The observations and goals are encoded into DINOv2 patch embeddings and training proceeds in two phases: value/critic learning followed by policy extraction.

 Training Objective